zoglmannk/Morse-Code-Ninja/README.md

 #### OPTIONS:

 ##### Required:
     -i, --input           name of the text file containing the script to render

 #### Optional:
     -i, --input           name of the text file containing the script to render -o, --output          directory to use for temporary files and output mp3 files -c, --cache           directory to use for cache specific files -s, --speeds          list of speeds in WPM. example -s 15 17 20 -m, --maxprocs        maximum number of parallel processes to run --test                don't render audio -- just show what will be rendered -- useful when encoding text -l, --limit           word limit.
 14 works great...
 15 word limit for long sentences; -1 disables it -r, --repeat          repeat morse after speech
     --tone                include the courtesy tone
-    -e, --engine         name of Polly speech engine to use: NEURAL or STANDARD --sm, --silencemorse
+    -e, --engine          name of Polly speech engine to use: NEURAL or STANDARD --sm, --silencemorse  length of silence between Morse code and spoken voice.
+Default 1 second.
-    --ss, --silencesets
+    --ss, --silencesets   length of silence between courtesy tone and next practice set.
+Default 1 second.
-    --sv, --silencevoice
+    --sv, --silencevoice  length of silence between spoken voice and repeated morse code.
+Default 1 second.
     -x, --extraspace      0 is no extra spacing.
 0.5 is half word extra spacing.
 1 is twice the word space.
 1.5 is 2.5x the word space. etc
     -l, --lang            language: ENGLISH or SWEDISH

 # General Notes
 The software has been used extensively to build the Morse Code Ninja Library.